 In Hellenistic art and literature, this alienation expressed itself in a rejection of the collective demos and an emphasis on the individual.
 For example, sculptures and paintings represented actual people rather than idealized “types.”

 Famous works of Hellenistic Art include “Winged Victory of Samothrace,” “Laocoön and His Sons,” “Venus de Milo,” “Dying Gaul,” “Boy With Thorn” and “Boxer at Rest,” among others.

 The End of the Hellenistic Age

 The Hellenistic world fell to the Romans in stages, but the era ended for good in 31 B.C.
-That year, in a battle at Actium, the Roman Octavian defeated Marc Antony’s Ptolemaic fleet.
-Despite its relatively short life span, however, the cultural and intellectual life of the Hellenistic period has been influencing readers, writers, artists and scientists ever since.
+That year, in the Battle at Actium, the Roman Octavian defeated Mark Antony’s Ptolemaic fleet.
+Octavian took the name Augustus and became the first Roman emperor.
+Despite the Hellenistic period’s relatively short life span, the cultural and intellectual life of the era has been influencing readers, writers, artists and scientists ever since.